danialrami/echo-bridge-manual/Echo-Bridge.md

 Echo Bridge is a reverb, tremolo, and delay pedal.
-The original goal of this pedal was to emulate the sound of the bridge by Tandem, but I got carried away and now it's more like a Strymon Flint + a delay lol.
-It can still do Echo Bridge -- as well as many other spaces -- and is an all around fun time-based multi-effect 🤝 see patch notes below.
+The original goal of this pedal was to emulate the sound of the bridge by Tandem, but I got carried away and now it's more like a Strymon Flint + delay lol.
+It can still do Echo Bridge -- as well as many other spaces 🤝 see patch notes below.

 ## Controls (Normal Mode)